-In the previous part of this series, we examined Valero Energy’s (VLO) refining margin expectation for the third quarter of 2018.
-Now we’ll look at the stock and see why it has risen marginally in the past month.
+In the previous article, we examined Valero Energy’s (VLO) refining margin expectation for the fourth quarter of 2018.
+Now, let’s review Valero’s stock performance before its fourth-quarter earnings results.
+The stock has risen marginally in the past month.

-In the next part, we’ll look at analysts’ estimate for Valero’s dividend payment in the fourth quarter of 2018.
+In the next article, we’ll look at analysts’ estimates for Valero’s dividend payment in the first quarter of 2019.